The Effective Area for a Built-Up Section.

 The areas of the two channels are equal to (2×7.35)=14.70 inch^2.

-While the area of the two plates is equal to (2*5.50)=11.0 inch^2.
+While the area of the two plates equals (2*5.50)=11.0 inch^2.

 The net area for a Built-Up Section.

-For the Effective Area for a Built-Up Section, we need to find the net area estimation for plates, we will use section 1-1.
-We have 4 bolts, and the area of these four bolts is equal to the hole diameter by the number of bolts by the thickness of the plate, this value will be deducted from the gross area of the plates.
+1-for the net area for plates, use section (1-1).
+We have 4 bolts, and the area of these four bolts is equal to the hole diameter by the number of bolts multiplied by the thickness of the plate; this value will be deducted from the gross area of the plates.

-The same section 1-1, we can use to get the net area of the two channels, again we have four bolts we estimate the area of the holes by multiplying 4x the diameter of the holes by the thickness of the flange of the C channel.
+We estimate the area of the holes by multiplying 4x the diameter of the holes by the thickness of the flange of the C channel.

 The Effective Area for a Built-Up Section.

-The final value for the effective area for a built-up section will be equal to U*An, U is given as equal to 0.90, then the effective area of a built-up section will be equal to 0.9×22.402=20.18 inch^2.
+The final value for the effective area for a built-up section will be equal to U*An, U is given as equal to 0.90, then the effective area of a built-up section will be equal to the product of (UxAn) or 0.9x(13.174+9.25)=20.18 inch^2.

-For staggered connection, please refer to posts 16 and post 17 for the details of a solved problem Problem 3-4-3 for MC section-staggered bolts.
+For staggered connection, please refer to posts 16 and 17 for the details of a solved problem Problem 3-4-3 for MC section-staggered bolts.